 Lesson 6 is all about overcoming the deficiencies in the scanning and creation of the search index for old, historic newspapers.

-If you do newspaper research online as part of your your genealogy and family history pursuits, then you have certainly been puzzled by some of the search results (or lack thereof) that you have received.
+If you do newspaper research online as part of your your genealogy or history pursuits, then you have certainly been puzzled by some of the search results (or lack thereof) that you have received.

 Creation of newspaper images and application of the OCR process does not always result in what you might expect.
 You might want to refer to Lesson 4 - Historical Newspaper Research - Lesson 4 - Search Index and OCR as well as below: